blancadesal/fastapi-static/README.md

 # Toolforge Python ASGI Tutorial

-This is a simple FastAPI application that fetches a random quote from the Quotable API.
+This is a simple FastAPI application that fetches random quotes from the Quotable API and displays them on a web page.

+## Features

+- Backend API endpoint to fetch random quotes
+- Frontend interface to display quotes and request new ones
+- Health check endpoint
+- Auto-generated API documentation

 ## Getting Started